 This will include removal of obstructions, intrusions, or smoothing of surfaces in order to ensure a proper fit and full expansion of the liner to the host pipe.

-Host pipe preparation recommendations shall be made by the contractor after reviewing the CCTV.
+Host pipe preparation recommendations shall be made by the contractor after reviewing the video inspection.

 This work shall be included in the price for the CIPP liner Pay Item(s).